vangeance666/2205_crypto_wolfssl/wolfssl/Release/README.md

 3. Option to print peer cert details when established connection.
 4. Sending of GET & POST messages to peer with SSL (peer certs are verified against our CA Certs from https://wiki.mozilla.org/CA).
 5. User able to craft their own GET & POST parameters to send to peer.
 6. :star2: Able to follow website redirect response.
+Complaint to https://en.wikipedia.org/wiki/HTTP_location

-# Structure
+# 🔥 Structure
 Files within in *crypto* project.

 | Filename | Description |